FourFourTwo (TV series): Guests

 FourFourTwo has players and coaches, past and present, as studio experts, including former Australian striker Abbas Saad and ex-England international Peter Barnes.
 Other guests include former England international John Barnes and ex-Australian winger Scott Ollerenshaw.

 European Edition

-The second version of FourFourTwo - EuroZone - began in August 2010.
-In the 2009-2010 season, FourFourTwo: Road to South Africa 2010 - provided previews for the 2010 FIFA World Cup.
-FourFourTwo - EuroZone has Real Madrid TV host Kay Murray as its La Liga correspondent and Paolo Bandini providing weekly updates on Serie A.
+The second version of FourFourTwo – EuroZone – began in August 2010.
+In the 2009–2010 season, FourFourTwo: Road to South Africa 2010 – provided previews for the 2010 FIFA World Cup.
+FourFourTwo – EuroZone has Real Madrid TV host Kay Murray as its La Liga correspondent and Nicky Bandini providing weekly updates on Serie A.

 EuroGoals Edition

-A third version, FourFourTwo - EuroGoals, commenced in August 2011, providing a Monday night review of the weekend's continental action.
+A third version, FourFourTwo – EuroGoals, commenced in August 2011, providing a Monday night review of the weekend's continental action.

 FourFourTwo Performance

 In 2012, Astro produced a new, monthly show, "FourFourTwo" Performance, based on the Performance section of the magazine.
 This has tips on training, diet, preparation and recovery from professional players in England and Europe.
 It is hosted by former Sydney FC midfielder Brendan Gan and certified fitness instructor Fay Hokulani.